d-language-server/dls/README.md

 ## Usage

-Some editors may need DLS to be [installed manually](#Installing) (don't worry it's easy).
+Some editors may need DLS to be [installed manually](#installing) (don't worry it's easy).

 - Visual Studio Code: [install the extension](https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.vscode-dls)
 - Atom: [install the package](https://atom.io/packages/ide-dlang)
 - Sublime Text (using [tomv654's LSP client](https://github.com/tomv564/LSP)):
     ```json
     "clients":
     {
         "dls":
         {
             "command":
             [
                 "[path to dls executable]"
             ],
             "enabled": true,
             "languageId": "d",
             "scopes":
             [
                 "source.d"
             ],
             "syntaxes":
             [
                 "Packages/D/D.sublime-syntax"
             ]
         }
     }
     ```

 DLS may or may not work with other editors.
-Given the nature of the LSP, it should work, but given the nature of DLS, it should have some weird quirks.
+Given the editor-neutral nature of the LSP, it should work, but given the nature of DLS, it should have some weird quirks.
-If it's not working with your editor of choice, [submit an issue](https://github.com/LaurentTreguier/dls/issues/new) !
+If it's not working with your editor of choice, [submit an issue](https://github.com/LaurentTreguier/dls/issues/new)!

 ## Installing
 You can run `dub fetch dls` and then `dub run dls:bootstrap` to install dls.
 The second command will output a path to a symbolic link that will always point to the latest DLS executable.
-DLS will propose updates as they come, and update the symbolic link accordingly.
+DLS will offer updates as they come, and update the symbolic link accordingly.

 ## Client side configuration